SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates NATI, INDT, DHC, BGRY

-National Instruments Corporation (NASDAQ: NATI)’s sale to Emerson Electric Co. for $60.00 per share in cash.
+National Instruments Corporation NATI's sale to Emerson Electric Co. for $60.00 per share in cash.
 If you are a National Instruments shareholder, click here to learn more about your rights and options.

-INDUS Realty Trust, Inc. (NASDAQ: INDT)’s sale to affiliates of Centerbridge Partners, L.P. and GIC Real Estate, Inc. for $67.00 per share in cash.
+INDUS Realty Trust, Inc. INDT's sale to affiliates of Centerbridge Partners, L.P. and GIC Real Estate, Inc. for $67.00 per share in cash.
 If you are an INDUS shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.